Mike Gatting: Career

 In June 1993, during England's first innings at Old Trafford, Gatting received Shane Warne's first delivery – now known as the "Ball of the Century" – in an Ashes match.
 Warne pitched the ball a foot outside leg stump and spun the ball past Gatting's bat to clip the off bail.
 Gatting's dismissal in the second innings was also unusual, in that he was bowled off the very last ball of the fourth day's play by Merv Hughes, meaning he was unable to help England bat out the last day.
 Australia went on to win during the last session on that last day.

 Gatting's last Tests were played on tour in Australia in 1994/95.
-Graham Gooch and himself were the only two members of the original touring party to be fit for all matches, although they were the two oldest in the squad.
+Graham Gooch and he were the only two members of the original touring party to be fit for all matches, although they were the two oldest in the squad.
 In the first innings of the Adelaide Test he scored his final century (117), a battling effort where he spent a lot of time in the nineties.
 His score helped England to their only win in the series.

 Gatting was a useful right arm medium pace bowler.
 He averaged under thirty with the ball in both first-class and List A cricket, but he did not bowl with great frequency in International cricket.
 Perhaps his finest bowling performance was against South Africa during the final One Day International of the 1989/90 rebel England tour to South Africa where his 6/26 helped England to a comfortable 134-run victory.

 Gatting was named as one of Wisden's five Cricketers of the Year in 1984.
 In 1987, he was awarded an OBE.

 Retirement

 He retired from first-class cricket in 1998 and has since worked as a coach and commentator.
-He is also a Past President of the Lord's Taverners for 2005–06 and the Marylebone Cricket Club (MCC) for 2013–14.
+He is also a past president of the Lord's Taverners for 2005–06 and the Marylebone Cricket Club (MCC) for 2013–14.
 He is currently in his second term as an elected member of the MCC committee and is also a co-opted member of the Middlesex C.C.C.
 Executive Board.
 Since October 2017 he has been the chairman of MCC's World Cricket committee.

 Mike Gatting is not the only member of his family to have been a professional sportsman; his brother, Steve Gatting, was a professional footballer for Arsenal and Brighton & Hove Albion.
 Steve's son, Joe, played for Brighton & Hove Albion, having progressed from their youth scheme, and later played professional cricket for Sussex and Hampshire between 2009 and 2015.

 He appeared as himself on The Archers on 9 September 2007 at the centre of a misunderstanding between Sid and Jolene Perks during the npower Village Cup Final at Lord's.

 In May 2013, it was announced that he would be the President of Marylebone Cricket Club and helm it during bicentenary of Lord's and also Middlesex will celebrate the 150th anniversary of its formation.